humanendpoint/gick/README.md

 ### Further considerations

-Should notify the PR creator that the PR has been merged
+Should notify the PR creator that the PR has been approved